nicolasmozo/Donchian-Channels-trading-strategy/README.md

 # Donchian-Channels-trading-strategy
-Donchian Channels trading strategy.
-For backtesting
+A backtesting approach for the Donchian Channels trading strategy.